fabiofranchino/fabiofranchino.com/content/log/2021-01-24-deploy-a-vue-app-in-subfolder.md

 ---
-title: Deploy a Vue
+title: Deploy a Vue.js App in a subfolder
 date: 2021-01-24 09:47:00 +0100
 ---

-.js App in a subfolder

 This is what you need to check when deploy a Vue.js app in a subfolder.